equalitie/ouinet/doc/ouinet-network-whitepaper.md

 * An `X-Ouinet-Sig1` trailer containing the `full-signature`;
 * A series of `ouisig=<signature>` chunk extensions, containing the different `block-signature(i)` values.
 These chunk extensions all use `ouisig` as a name, and are sent in increasing order; that is, the `i`th `ouisig` chunk extension contains `block-signature(i)`. `<signature>` is encoded as the base64 encoding of the block signature.

-A client receiving a cache entry containing a signature stream can recognize this response type by the presence of the `X-Ouinet-Sig0` header, and handle it accordingly.
+A client receiving a cache entry containing a signature stream can recognize this response type by the presence of the `X-Ouinet-BSigs` header, and handle it accordingly.
 A client that wishes not to implement streaming for this particular resource can choose to ignore the metadata specific to signature streams, and make use only of the `Digest`, `X-Ouinet-Data-Size`, and `X-Ouinet-Sig1` headers, and treat the response as if it were signed only using a complete cache entry signature instead.

 #### Complete cache entry signatures

 A cache entry that is signed only with a complete cache entry signature only contains the `Digest`, `X-Ouinet-Data-Size`, and `full-signature` signature fields that need to be communicated to the client by the injector server.
 The ouinet injector communicates this using a simplified form of the signature streams format, in which only the `Digest`, `X-Ouinet-Data-Size`, and `X-Ouinet-Sig1` headers are present.
 Each of those headers may take the form of either a header or a trailer.

-A client receiving such a cache entry can recognize this response type by the presence of the `X-Ouinet-Sig1` header, combined with the absence of the `X-Ouinet-Sig0` header.
+A client receiving such a cache entry can recognize this response type by the presence of the `X-Ouinet-Sig1` header, combined with the absence of the `X-Ouinet-BSigs` header.
 This combination indicates that the cache entry can only be verified in its complete form, and streaming verification is not possible.

 #### Error responses